F5Networks/f5-azure-arm-templates/experimental/standalone/multi_nic/new_stack/README.md

 ## Introduction

-This solution uses an ARM template to launch a three NIC deployment of a cloud-focused BIG-IP VE in Microsoft Azure, the solution can optionally also add additional NIC(s) to the BIG-IP to be used as needed.
+This solution uses an ARM template to launch a three NIC deployment of a cloud-focused BIG-IP VE in Microsoft Azure.
+The solution can optionally also add additional NIC(s) to the BIG-IP to be used as needed.
 Traffic flows from the BIG-IP VE to the application servers.
 This is the standard "on-premise like" cloud design where the compute instance of F5 is running with a management, front-end application traffic(Virtual Server) and back-end application interface.

 **Networking Stack Type:** This solution deploys into a new networking stack, which is created along with the solution.